nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Removes the Participant with the first specified index from the Event with the second specified index.

-Format: `expel INDEX_1 INDEX_2`
+Format: `expel PARTICIPANT_INDEX EVENT_INDEX`

-* Removes the Participant at specified `INDEX_1` from the Event at specified index `INDEX_2`.
+* Removes the Participant at specified `PARTICIPANT_INDEX` from the Event at specified index `EVENT_INDEX`.
-* `INDEX_1` refers to the index number of the Participant as shown in the displayed Participant list.
+* `PARTICIPANT_INDEX` refers to the index number of the Participant as shown in the displayed Participant list.
-* `INDEX_2` refers to the index number of the Event as shown in the displayed Event list.
+* `EVENT_INDEX` refers to the index number of the Event as shown in the displayed Event list.
 * The indexes **must be positive integers** 1, 2, 3, …​

 Example Usage: